 Pulling out a pair of sunglasses from his ski pants to slide them on, he noticed a server from inside the resort appear, wearing a white button-up shirt and burgundy tie – no jacket, no hat, despite the frigid morning.
 He approached the two men and inquired if they needed anything, and Bryan immediately grumbled, “Bushmills, straight up.”
 Ben glanced at him, surprised by his choice of whiskey so early in the day.
 The guy must have really been in pain.
 Or pissed.
 Or both.
 He sat massaging his kneecap, squinting his brown, gold-flecked eyes against the bright sun.

-“Just Earl Grey for me,” Ben instructed the server.
+“Just Earl Grey for me,” Ben said.

-The terrace was fairly empty, only a few early risers in ski garb, preparing for their own run on the slopes.
+The terrace was fairly empty.
+Only a few early risers in ski garb, preparing for their own run on the slopes.
 No one glanced their way, and Ben was thankful for it.
-The last thing either of them needed at that moment was a pack of autograph seekers descending upon them, demanding attention and conciliatory behavior, which neither of them felt like mustering.
+The last thing either of them needed at that moment was a pack of autograph-seekers descending upon them, demanding attention and conciliatory behavior, which neither of them felt like mustering.